Estimation of binary time-frequency masks from ambient noise: Time-frequency filters and the range of the short-time Fourier transform

-Originally introduced in \cite{da88}, $H_\Omega$ is a basic tool in signal processing as it models a non-stationary filter.
-As an operator, $H_\Omega$ is compact and self-adjoint.
-Let $1\geq \lambda_1\geq \lambda_2\geq ....>0$ be its non-zero eigenvalues counted with multiplicities and $\{f_m\}_{ m \in \N} \subset L^2(\mathbb{R}^d)$ the corresponding orthonormal set of eigenfunctions.
-This set may be incomplete if $H_\Omega$ has a non-trivial null-space --- it could also be finite if $H_\Omega$ has finite rank, but we still write $m \in \mathbb{N}$ with a slight abuse of notation.
+Let $1\geq \lambda_1\geq \lambda_2\geq ....>0$ be its non-zero eigenvalues counted with multiplicities and $\{f_n\}_{ n \in \N} \subset L^2(\mathbb{R}^d)$ the corresponding orthonormal set of eigenfunctions.
+This set may be incomplete if $H_\Omega$ has a non-trivial null-space --- it could also be finite if $H_\Omega$ has finite rank, but we still write $n \in \mathbb{N}$ with a slight abuse of notation.
 In any case, $H_\Omega$ has infinite rank as soon as $\Omega$ has non-empty interior \cite[Lemma 5.8]{doro14}.
 The set of eigenfunctions are not only orthogonal on $\R^{d}$ but they also satisfy the following \emph{double orthogonality} property:

 It is easy to see that $H_\Omega$ is trace-class and